RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 Now we create a KafkaSource instance that ties our topic to our sink.

 ```
+# Update line 7 with your user project
 oc apply -f ./kafka/kafka-source-to-sink.yml
 ```

-Verify the pod gets created
+Verify the pod gets created.

 ```
 watch oc get pods